gaoj123/FinalProject/README.md

 </p>
 <br>
 <h3>Known Errors</h3>
-<p>Tiles placed on the edges of the board (when x-cor is 0 or 14, or when y-cor is 0 or 14) results in an error because the code to verify that the word to be placed intersects a word already on the board checks the squares/spaces around it.
+<p>Tiles placed on the edges of the board (when x-cor is 0 or 14, or when y-cor is 0 or 14) result in an error because the code to verify that the word to be placed intersects a word already on the board checks the squares/spaces around it.
 </p>
 </html>